NorthernMan54/homebridge-alexa/README.md

 To assist troubleshooting setup issues your account, the homebridge.ca website will display your account status and usage statistics.

+From here you should be able to determine if your plugin is communicating with the service and if your Amazon Alexa account has enabled the Homebridge-Alexa skill.

 ### Known Issues

 * I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).